Meharry Medical College: History

 The Hubbard Hospital, belonging to Meharry Medical College, closed in 1994 and was renovated as the new site for the Metropolitan Nashville General Hospital, opening in November 1997.
 The year 1994 was also a start for more renovations of campus buildings initiated by campus president, John E. Maupin Jr. The school was also suffering from a $49 million deficit and morale at the school was low.
 The Nashville General Hospital's lease money, however, helped bring money into the school and eventually, by June 1995, the finances of the school were stabilized.
-In 1999, the college formed an alliance with Vanderbilt University.
+In 1999, the college formed an alliance with the Vanderbilt University Medical Center.

 In 2005, Meharry was censured by the American Association of University Professors for not observing generally recognized principles of academic freedom and tenure.

 On November 9, 2017, Meharry, under president James E.K.
 Hildreth, signed a memorandum of agreement with Hospital Corporation of America (HCA), America's largest for-profit operator of health care facilities.
 Under the agreement, Meharry's medical students will gain clinical training at HCA's TriStar Southern Hills Medical Center in Nashville.
 Meharry students had previously received clinical training at numerous sites, primarily Nashville General Hospital, which had moved on-campus in the 1990s.
-Withdrawal of the alliance with Meharry threateded the provision of inpatient care at Nashville General Hospital.
+Withdrawal of the alliance with Meharry threatened the provision of inpatient care at Nashville General Hospital.
 A board member resigned over this surprise decision and announcement.

 In April 2019, then-dean and senior vice president of health affairs Veronica Mallett secured a partnership with Detroit Medical Center to increase the number of Meharry students complete their studies at that hospital.
 Meharry students had been accepted at Sinai-Grace Hospital alongside Michigan State and Wayne State university since July 2018.

 In September 2020, philanthropist Michael Bloomberg donated $34 million to help lower student debt at the institution.
 Bloomberg's gift was the largest in Meharry's history.

 In 2021, Meharry launched Meharry Medical College Ventures to aid in galvanizing healthcare breakthroughs and solutions to improve health outcomes and reduce health disparities through forming partnerships with medical facilities across the US.
-Mallett was the inaugural president and CEO, serving until 2023.
-She has been succeeded by Reginald Holt.
+Veronica Mallett was the inaugural president and CEO, serving until 2023.
+She was succeeded by Reginald Holt.

 In March 2022, MacKenzie Scott donated $20 million to Meharry.
 Scott's unrestricted gift is one of the largest in Meharry's history.
 In 2024, Meharry received a $175 million gift from Bloomberg Philanthropies to support the school's endowment.